Erasing Undesirable Influence in Diffusion Models: Related Work

-\textbf{Machine unlearning.} Removing data directly involves retraining the model from scratch, which is inefficient and impractical.
-Thus, to reduce the computational overhead, efficient machines unlearning methods~\cite{romero2007incremental,karasuyama2010multiple, cao2015towards,ginart2019making,bourtoule2021machine, wu2020deltagrad,guo2019certified,golatkar2020eternal,mehta2022deep,sekhari2021remember,chen2023boundary,tarun2023deep} have been proposed. \cite{gandikota2023erasing, heng2023selective, gandikota2023unified} recently introduce unlearning in diffusion models. \cite{gandikota2023erasing, gandikota2023unified} mainly focuses on text-to-image models and high-level visual concept erasure. \cite{heng2023selective} adopt Elastic Weight Consolidation (EWC) and Generative Replay (GR) from continual learning to perform unlearning effectively without access to the training data.
-In this work, we present an unlearning algorithm for diffusion-based generative models.
-Specifically, we update the model parameters where the outer objective is to maintain utility for the remaining data $\gD_r$, and the inner objective is to erase information about the forgetting data $\gD_f$.
-Note that both the inner and outer objectives in our formulation and MAML~\citep{rajeswaran2019meta} are directed at optimizing the model parameters.
-Our formulation distinction from MAML lies in its focus: we are not seeking a model adaptable to unlearning but one that effectively erases the influence of data points on the model.
-Our method allows for easily equipping any plug-and-play loss function(\eg,~\citep{ruiz2023dreambooth,song2023loss}) into the unlearning procedure.
-This is as easy as changing the outer loop to incorporate plug-and-play loss functions if they are deemed to improve the quality of generation.
+\paragraph{Machine unlearning.} Removing data directly involves retraining the model from scratch, which is inefficient and impractical.
+Thus, to reduce the computational overhead, efficient machines unlearning methods~\citep{romero2007incremental,karasuyama2010multiple, cao2015towards,ginart2019making,bourtoule2021machine, wu2020deltagrad,guo2019certified,golatkar2020eternal,mehta2022deep,sekhari2021remember,chen2023boundary,tarun2023deep} have been proposed.
+Several studies~\citep{gandikota2023erasing,gandikota2023unified,heng2023continual,heng2023selective,fan2023salun,zhang2023forget,bui2024removing} recently introduce unlearning in diffusion models.
+Most of them~\citep{gandikota2023erasing, gandikota2023unified,heng2023continual,zhang2023forget} mainly focus on text-to-image models and high-level visual concept erasure. \citet{heng2023selective} adopt Elastic Weight Consolidation (EWC) and Generative Replay (GR) from continual learning to perform unlearning effectively without access to the training data.
+Heng and Soh's method can be applied to a wide range of generative models, however, it needs the computation of FIM for different datasets and models, which may lead to significant computational demands. \citet{fan2023salun} propose a very potent unlearning algorithm called SalUn that shifts attention to important parameters \wrt the forgetting data.
+SalUn can perform effectively across image classification and generation tasks.

+In this work, we introduce a simple yet effective unlearning algorithm for diffusion models by formulating the problem as a constrained optimization problem, to achieve a fine-tuned balance between preservation and targeted erasure, yielding an optimal trade-off.
+Below, we will show that our algorithm is not only faster than Heng and Soh's method~\citep{heng2023selective} and Fan's method~\citep{fan2023salun}, but even outperforms these methods in terms of the trade-off between the forgetting and preserving model utility.